elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-virtual-environments-contribute-to-simulation-in-demonstration-techniques.md

 url: /learn/education-studies/questions/how-do-virtual-environments-contribute-to-simulation-in-demonstration-techniques
 score: -1.0
 related_article1:
-    id: 165040
+    id: 165039
-    title: What are the benefits of using SWOT analysis in decision-making?
+    title: >-
+        How is a decision tree used in the decision-making process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-swot-analysis-in-decisionmaking
+    url: /learn/education-studies/questions/how-is-a-decision-tree-used-in-the-decisionmaking-process
 related_article2:
-    id: 165038
+    id: 165024
-    title: What distinguishes rational decision-making from intuitive decision-making?
+    title: >-
+        What are the key statistical methods used in data analysis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-distinguishes-rational-decisionmaking-from-intuitive-decisionmaking
+    url: /learn/education-studies/questions/what-are-the-key-statistical-methods-used-in-data-analysis
 related_article3:
-    id: 165029
+    id: 165041
-    title: How is business intelligence applied in data analysis?
+    title: >-
+        What are the best practices for ensuring clarity and simplicity in data visualization?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-business-intelligence-applied-in-data-analysis
+    url: /learn/education-studies/questions/what-are-the-best-practices-for-ensuring-clarity-and-simplicity-in-data-visualization
 related_article4:
-    id: 165031
+    id: 165043
-    title: Why is hypothesis formulation crucial in experimentation?
+    title: >-
+        What is the function of reward systems in reinforcement learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-hypothesis-formulation-crucial-in-experimentation
+    url: /learn/education-studies/questions/what-is-the-function-of-reward-systems-in-reinforcement-learning
 related_article5:
-    id: 165040
+    id: 165029
-    title: What are the benefits of using SWOT analysis in decision-making?
+    title: >-
+        How is business intelligence applied in data analysis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-swot-analysis-in-decisionmaking
+    url: /learn/education-studies/questions/how-is-business-intelligence-applied-in-data-analysis
 ---

 &nbsp;